Image courtesy of Patrick Hochstenbach.

 as MIME types.
 In order to distinguish between

-formats of a same MIME type, either a dedicated MIME type should be registered
+bibliographic formats that have the same MIME type, either a dedicated MIME type should be registered

 or a profile